Ryan White Coverage and Eligibility

 How do I get coverage?

 - A clinic social worker will enroll you in the Ryan White Program if you are eligible.
 Ryan White is the payor of last resort, which means we will provide assistance with enrollment in other insurance options if possible.

 - If you ever lose or have a lapse in your health insurance, please call (608) 263-0946 immediately for assistance in obtaining other coverage.
 This is very important so you can continue to see your doctor, and get your medications.

 What does Ryan White cover?

-The Ryan White Program covers the costs of medical care and supports services for both uninsured and insured eligible individuals.
+The Ryan White Program covers the costs of medical care and support services for both uninsured and insured eligible individuals.
 If you are uninsured, the Ryan White Program will cover the primary charge for the service and you may be responsible for a small copay.
-If you are insured, the Ryan White Program will provide assistance with your copays, coinsurance and deductibles and you will be responsible for a small copay.
+If you are insured, the Ryan White Program will provide assistance with your copays, coinsurance and deductibles for eligible services.

 Will I pay anything if I'm enrolled in Ryan White?

-- You may be responsible for a small copay based on your income: see the fee scale (pdf)
+- If you are uninsured, you may be responsible for a small copay based on your individual income.
+See the fee scale (pdf)

 - Please call us to update your income if it changes, so your copay amount is correct